OpenCollarTeam/opencollarteam.github.io/OpenCollar-Social-Partner-Locations.md

 - OpenCollar Theater at KBar West
 **Location** [http://maps.secondlife.com/secondlife/KBar%20West/23/97/1001](http://maps.secondlife.com/secondlife/KBar%20West/23/97/1001)
 **Hosts** Judge Kurt Burleigh and roan (Silkie Sabra)
-Theater setting good for classes and events as well as chat
+The OpenCollar Theater at KBar West is a skybox useful for classes and performances as well as chat and collar help.
+KBar West is a Western themed BDSM roleplay sim with plenty of room for chat and discussion.
+Under the Proprietorship of Judge Kurt Burleigh, KBar West is an associate member of Freedom Continent and has contributed to OpenCollar since 2010.
+Send questions to roan (Silkie Sabra), Judge Kurt Burleigh's scribe and janitor.

 ## OpenCollar Official Partners   - notecard sent in OpenCollar group 12/23/2017